IBM-Cloud/vpc-flowlogs/README.md

 # Analyze VPC Flow Logs
+This repository is the companion to the blog post [Use IBM Code Engine to push IBM VPC Flow Logs to IBM Log Analysis for analysis](TODO)

 [Flow logs for VPC](https://cloud.ibm.com/vpc-ext/network/flowLogs/vpc) persists a digest of network traffic in a Virtual Private Clouds (VPC) in a Cloud Object Storage (COS) bucket.